Walking on a leash should be an enjoyable experience for both you and your dog.

 1. Begin walking with your dog in either the backyard, park or street.

-2. As soon as your dog pulls on the lead or adds tension, stop.
-Don’t yank the lead back and don’t let your dog pull you along.
+2. As soon as your dog pulls on the lead or adds tension.
+Gently pull the lead back and use a command, “heel” for example.

 3. In the next couple of seconds, if your dog relaxes the tension, continue walking.
 If they don’t settle that tension, walk in another direction and call them to follow.